yoko19191/correlations-plus/README.md

 npm run corr -- v3-blog.jsonl v3-arxiv.jsonl
 ```

-`JINA_API_KEY` is used for embedding and reading content from a URL when necessary.
-You can also [bring your own embeddings](#bring-your-own-embeddings) and just do `npm run corr ...` for visualization.
+`JINA_API_KEY` is used for embedding and reading content from a URL when necessary, reading from local text file is of course supported.
+You can also [bring your own embeddings](#bring-your-own-embeddings) and do `npm run corr ...` for visualization, in which case you don't need `JINA_API_KEY`.

 ## UI Features